Unisys Computer Museum Belgium

 The Unisys Computer Museum is one of the few officially recognized Technology museums in the world.

-The museum is leaving the Brussels Unisys office and will move to a new location in Namen/Namur.
+Since October 2016 the museum left the Brussels Unisys office and moved to Namen/Namur.

 You find all the details on the